column-tax/column-android-sample/README.md

 the frontend Column Tax SDK Module in Android.

 > [!WARNING]
-> We recommend use of our iOS SDK rather than using this sample app.
+> We recommend use of our Android SDK rather than using this sample app.
 See our [Mobile SDK Guide](https://docs.columntax.com/reference/mobile-sdk-guide) for more details.

 ## Getting Started